frpays/lc0-cloud-installer/README.md

 2020-06-06 17:35:33 (471 KB/s) - ‘256x20-t40-1541.pb.gz’ saved [44289015/44289015]
 ````
-This will take about 15 minutes while CUDA, CUDNN is installed and LC0 is built from the latest tag.
+This will take about 15 minutes.
+CUDA and CUDNN are installed and LC0 is built from the latest tag.

-It will also install a 256x20b network (256x20-t40-1541.pb.gz from https://lczero.org/play/networks/bestnets/).
+The installer will also download a 256x20b network (256x20-t40-1541.pb.gz from https://lczero.org/play/networks/bestnets/).

-At the end of the intaller you can optionaly test your engine.
+When the installer completed, you can optionaly test your engine.
 Without GPUs, the engine will fallback to CPU.

 ```